Amatuon/HeavyAthleteDocs/README.md

 Heavy Athlete is feature complete with both NASGA and Cabermetrics.
 It also has new useful features for athletic directors and athletes.

-Features:

-- Collect / Send payments securely with Stripe
-- Searching for upcoming games can be refined by time and distance to the game
-- One click sending to NASGA.
-(NASGA is famously hard to use.
-Instead of breaking the ecosystem we decided to help)

-Premium Features:

-- Throw Replay: Send in a video and get a wireframed video and throw model back.
-The throw model lets you see the throw frame by frame and from any angle via our app.
-- Side-by-Side: Compare multiple athletes side by side and view compare them across any statistic imaginable.

 What this repo is
 -----------------